seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 My lord, you take us even at the best.

 **APEMANTUS**
-'Faith, for the worst is filthy; and would not hold
-taking, I doubt me.
+'Faith, for the worst is filthy; and would not hold taking, I doubt me.

 **TIMON**
 Ladies, there is an idle banquet attends you:
-Please you to dispose yourselves.
+Please you to dispose yourselves. /

 **All Ladies**
-Most thankfully, my lord.
+/ Most thankfully, my lord.

 *Exeunt Cupid and Ladies*

 **TIMON**
-Flavius.
+Flavius. /

 **FLAVIUS**
-My lord?
+/ My lord? /

 **TIMON**
-The little casket bring me hither.
+/ The little casket bring me hither.

 **FLAVIUS**
 Yes, my lord.
 More jewels yet!
-There is no crossing him in 's humour;
+There is no crossing him in 's humor;

 *\[Aside]*
-Else I should tell him,—well, i' faith I should,
+Else I should tell him,--well, i' faith I should,
 When all's spent, he'd be cross'd then, an he could.
 'Tis pity bounty had not eyes behind,
 That man might ne'er be wretched for his mind.